FinweLtd/app-livesync-gstreamer-hello/README.md

 - Add help and prompt prints
 - Start listening to user input i.e. commands written to the console
 - Add support for projection change ("equi", "rect")
+- Add support for other control commands ("up", "down", etc.)